dudushy/minecraft-server/README.md

 ### Create server
 1. Create a folder for your server.

-2. Download [server.jar](https://www.minecraft.net/en-us/download/server/) to yout server folder.
+2. Download [server.jar](https://www.minecraft.net/en-us/download/server/) to your server folder.

 3. Inside the folder, create a text file named `start-server`.
     - Before pasting the command line below, choose how much RAM you want to use: